GVSM22/ofc-bot-scala/README.md

 - SBT (1.4.7)
 - Docker/Docker Compose

-If you want to try it by yourself, you will need an application.conf file with a namespace "db" containing parameters to start the database connection and a "bot" namespace with a discord bot token and a string representing a prefix to the bot's commands.
+You'll need a token from discord to start the bot

 Running Database
 - docker-compose up (postgres will start at 5432)